Anindya-Prithvi/nvim-configs/README.md

 # How to use?
 - Get neovim from your package manager/obtain binary
+- Place this whole repo in `~/.config/nvim/` folder.
+(So the paths would read like `.config/nvim/lua/...`.)
 - follow https://github.com/wbthomason/packer.nvim#quickstart to install Packer (a package manager for neovim plugins)
 - open an nvim instance, in NORMAL mode type `:PackerSync`.
 Wait for some time.
 After it finished type `:COQdeps`.
 This will install initiliaze the autocompletions stuff.
+- Lastly `alias vim=nvim`

 I am running it on a WSL (ubuntu/One half dark) instance (there is a small override for a small colorscheme, but that's your choice how to set it up, if you want to look for anything installed by PackerSync, go to `~/.local/share/nvim/site/...`).

 Here is a photu:
 ![Demonstration image](current-looks.png)

+More on aesthetics: The screenshot uses Fire-Code font.
+It has ligatures (google).